-Law Decree No. 35 of 14 March 2005, converted with amendments into law by Law no. 80 of 14 May 2005, added articles 7-bis and 7-ter to Law 130, for the purpose of allowing Italian banks to use the securitisation techniques introduced by Law 130 in view of issuing covered bonds (obbligazioni bancarie garantite).
+Law Decree No. 35 of 14 March 2005, converted with amendments into law by Law no. 80 of 14 May 2005, amended Law 130 as applicable until the entry into force of the BoI OBG Regulations added by adding articles 7-bis and 7-ter to Law 130, for the purpose of allowing Italian banks to use the securitisation techniques introduced by Law 130 in view of issuing covered bonds (obbligazioni bancarie garantite).